 Just a few steps from Shipton Court is The Lamb Inn, a lovely old building of Cotswold stone.
 The inn, which offers luxury accommodation, dates back to 1580.
-The Oxfordshire Way trail passes near the village, but a newer signposted trail, the Wychwood Way, creates a 40 mile circular path along public rights of way through the old Royal Forest of Wychwood.
+The Oxfordshire Way trail passes near the village, but a newer signposted trail, the Wychwood Way, creates a 40-mile circular path following public rights of way through the old Royal Forest of Wychwood.

 About Shipton under Wychwood

 Location: On the A361, 4 miles north of Burford

 Photo Credit: David Ross and Britain Express

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.